CharlesGodwin/pymagnum/docs/pymagnum-api.rst

         - bytes of packet
         - tuple of unpacked values for fields in packet - Based on ME documentation

+.. method:: getComm_Device()

+    Retrieves the name of the communication device for this instance of of the class.
+This is useful for generating messages.

+    :return: String containing name of device, such as ``/dev/ttyUSB0``

 Copyright (c) 2018-2022 Charles Godwin magnum@godwin.ca

 SPDX-License-Identifier: BSD-3-Clause